 (to AUDIENCE, matter of fact, earnest, vulnerable, chuckling at times.
 JOE speaks his truth / his dilemma to the audience)

 You saw this coming, didn’t you?
 Perhaps it was obvious.
 The play isn’t done.
 And what is done is not what I imagined.
 Put yourselves in my position.
 You get an idea.
 It’s a good idea.
 You think it might even be divinely sent.
 So, you act on it.
 Commit yourself to it.
-And then… what you feared.
-It’s beyond you.
+And then… what you feared most: It’s beyond you.
 Completely beyond you!
 So, what do you do?
 “That’s life!” you say.
 I know you’re only trying to help.
 “Walk it off!”
 “Get back in the game!”
 Sound advice.
 Yes.

 ACTORS pause for a moment before continuing.
 They look at one another as they take in JOE’S statement.